tinacms/tinacms-site/content/docs/contributing/troubleshooting.md

 ### I pulled down changes and now my packages won't build

 The links between the local packages may have been broken.
-If this is the problem, then running `npm run bootstrap` shoudl fix the issue.
+If this is the problem, then running `npm run bootstrap` should fix the issue.

 #### Example error message